Buyers Guide

 Ewoks can be played in Rebel lists or as their own unique force that is basically made up of all the characters and units that showed up in the Endor scene of Return of the Jedi but just like the Wookiees you have to start with a faction starter to have key ingredients anyway.

-Like Separatists, Rebels really only have one option that makes sense.
+Like everyone except maybe the Empire, Rebels really only have one option that makes sense.

 Echo Base Defenders + Essentials Kit